KQM-git/TCL/characters/electro/fischl.md

 | Particles | 0 |
 | GU | 2B |
 | Damage Type | Charged Attack |

+This can be used to activate the passive on prototype crescent when it hits a weak point.
 {% endtab %}

 {% tab title="Ascension 4" %}